olmesm/hugo-theme-one/README.md

 One
 ===========

-[One](https://github.com/resugary/hugo-theme-one) is a minimal blog theme for Hugo, which is forked from [onetwothree](https://github.com/schollz/onetwothree).
-Check out the demo at https://resugary.github.io/hugo-theme-one.
+[One](https://github.com/resugary/hugo-theme-one) is a mininal blog theme for [Hugo](https://gohugo.io/), which is forked from [onetwothree](https://github.com/schollz/onetwothree).
+It provides some new features and simplification.
+I tried to keep it simple with less configuration to write rather than play with a theme instead.

+You can check out the demo at https://resugary.github.io/hugo-theme-one.

 ![Screenshot](https://github.com/resugary/hugo-theme-one/blob/master/images/screenshot.png)

-The theme one provides some new features, style update and simplifications from original onetwothree.
-I tried to keep it minimal with less configuration to write rather than play with a theme instead.

 Features:
-- Add archives support for all posts
+- Add posts archive support
+- Add syntax highlighting using Chroma
 - Add Google Analytics support
 - Add Full-text RSS support